hugotiger/journal/README.md

 ## Setup

-To run this project, clone it and install it locally using npm:
+To run this project locally, clone it and install it using npm:

 ```
 $ git clone git@github.com:hugotiger/journal.git